Black Hawk War (1865–1872): Negotiations

 With Black and his family at the Uintah Reservation willing to negotiate, the US government finally stepped into its own.
 Superintendent Franklin Head rode to the Uintah Agency to work out a peace agreement that would bring hostilities to an end.
-He found all of the chief s of the Northern Utes already gathered ready to talk.
+He found all of the chiefs of the Northern Utes already gathered ready to talk.
 By mid-September the government had everything it wanted from Black Hawk.
 Not only would he stop raiding, he promised to use his influence to persuade Tamawitz and others to come to the Uintah Agency and stop harassing whites.
 Black Hawk explained that it wasn't his band that caused all the trouble blaming Elk Mountain Utes for the trouble.

 The spring of 1868 began as a hopeful one for displaced Mormon settlers.
 They clamored to return to their homes, farms, ranches, and towns.
 The very first wagon train to take back the Sevier Valley settlements was attacked by Tamaritz and a small force.
 The resettlement was postponed for at least a year.
 There were a few attacks on individuals and isolated thefts, but the Mormon vigilance policy prevented Ute success.
 Black Hawk sent messages to leaders either once under him or allied with him to come in and negotiate with the government.
 His treatment was a positive example and one or two raiders made their way to the Uintah Reservation.
 Tamaritz and his band surrendered in August.

 Negotiations between local Utes and settlement leaders took place all through the summer.
 Tabby met with leaders in Heber City, Orson Hyde met with Sowiette, Toquana in Nephi, Indian agent Dimick Huntington met with Ute in the Strawberry Valley, and Hamilton Kearnes met with Ute at Salina to smoke a peace pipe and give presents.
 Elk Mountain chiefs met with Superintendent Head and the fighting seemed to be coming to a swift conclusion.
 In the minds of Mormon settlers and territorial officials the war was over.
 Subsequent isolated incidents between settlers and Native peoples in central and southern Utah, though not directly connected to the Black Hawk War, are included by modern historians extending dates of the war from 1868 until the forced relocation of all Utes to the Uintah Agency in eastern Utah in 1872.